PyroGenesis/Hearthstone-Quest-Tracker/README.md

 ========================
 This is a plugin for [Hearthstone Deck Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker)

-Hearthstone has a lot of daily play quests, many of which warrant their own decks.
-However, there is no way to know the progress of these quests while playing a match.
+Hearthstone does not track Daily Quests from within a match.
+This plugin attempts to fix that.
+Useful for when you play matches just to complete quests (which I do often).

-This plugin attempts to solve this problem by allowing you to set and keep track of progress in your daily quests by tracking played cards.
+This plugin does this by allowing you to set and keep track of progress in your daily quests by tracking played cards.

 ## Features
 ![overlay](Hearthstone-Quest-Tracker/images/Screenshots/overlay.png)

 Keeps track of the following quests (currently)
-- Class quests
-  - Play X Druid cards
-  - Play X Hunter cards
-  - Play X Mage cards
-  - Play X Paladin cards
-  - Play X Priest cards
-  - Play X Shaman cards
-  - Play X Rogue cards
-  - Play X Warlock cards
+- Class quests: Play X "Class" cards
+  - Supports all classes (Druid, Hunter, Mage, Paladin, Priest, Shaman, Rogue, Warlock, Warrior)
+- Minion quests
-  - Play X Warrior cards
+  - Play Tribe cards (Beasts, Demons, Murlocs, Pirates, Elementals)
 - Miscellaneous quests
   - Use Hero Power X times